openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Final tag set to AWS resource = `key_infra1 = value_infra1`

-   Event action = An event is generated to notify user about the action status (success/failure) to create tags for the AWS resource.
+   Event action = An event is generated to notify user about the request status (success/failure) to create tags for the AWS resource.

 #### Update tags scenarios
 Users can update the user-defined tags by editing `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.